 Delicate and elusive, morels are a gourmet prize that was once limited to those willing to muck around in the wild searching the forest floor for these harbingers of spring.
 Today they are often found at farmers markets and specialty stores.
 They are fragile, highly perishable, and resist cultivation (so they must be foraged, or harvested from where they naturally grow wild).
 For all of these reasons, they tend to be pricey.

 How to Cook With Morels

 If you don't have a ton of morels to eat, don't worry.
-Just a few of these cone-shaped, sponge-textured fungi add a lot of flavor to pastas and risottos (such as this Morel Mushroom Risotto).
+Just a few of these cone-shaped, sponge-textured fungi add a lot of flavor to pasta and risottos (such as this morel mushroom risotto).